LaiJingli/rmtrash/README.md

 （2）使用
 rm -h
-Usage: rmtrash.sh file1 [file2 file3....] delete the file,and mv them to the rmtrash recycle bin
+Usage1: rmtrash.sh file1 [file2] [dir3] [....] delete the files or dirs,and mv them to the rmtrash recycle bin
+Usage2: rm         file1 [file2] [dir3] [....] delete the files or dirs,and mv them to the rmtrash recycle bin
+        rm is alias to rmtrash.sh.
 options:
-	-r  restore selected files to the originalpath from rmtrash recycle bin
-	-l  list the contens of rmtrash recycle bin
+	-f  mv one or more files to the rmtrash recycle bin -r  mv one or more files to the rmtrash recycle bin -fr mv one or more files to the rmtrash recycle bin -rf mv one or more files to the rmtrash recycle bin -R  Restore selected files to the originalpath from rmtrash recycle bin -l  list the contens of rmtrash recycle bin
 	-i  show detailed log of the deleted file history
-	-d  delete one or more files by user's input file name from the trash
-	-e  empty the rmtrash recycle bin
+	-d  delete one or more files by user's input file name from the trash -e  empty the rmtrash recycle bin
 	-h  display this help menu

 如果有问题，执行以下2条命令排查,或者退出重新登录系统
 source ~/.bashrc